BM7001 - Scientific Frameworks For Research (2025/26)

 Learning outcomes

-On successful completion of this module students will:
+On successful completion of this module, you will:

 2. Demonstrate a basic understanding of statistical modelling; identify appropriate tests for a given dataset; run a variety of statistical tests using a commercially available software package

-3. Analyse and critically evaluate published research articles; locate literature relevant to a scientific topic, using appropriate databases and search techniques.
+3. Analyse and critically evaluate published research articles; locate literature relevant to a scientific topic using appropriate databases and search techniques.